FDA Approval of Pivotal Phase II Trial:

 2.)
 Frankel AE, Woo JH, Ahn C, Foss FM, Duvic M, Neville PH, Neville DM.
 Resimmune, an anti-CD3ε recombinant immunotoxin, induces durable remissions in patients with cutaneous T-cell lymphoma.
 Haematologica.
 2015 Jun;100(6):794-800. doi: 10.3324/haematol.2015.123711.
 Epub 2015 Mar 20.

 The Phase II clinical trial is not yet enrolling new participants, pending protocol approvals by clinical site IRBs.
 This page will be updated as the trial status changes.
-Angimmune expects to have at 17 sites across the US for the Phase II trial opening in the third/fourth quarter of 2016.
+Angimmune expects to have at 17 sites across the US for the Phase II trial opening in the first quarter of 2017.

 University of Texas Southwestern Medical Center